-You can add images to the print list (DPOF) directly after shooting or while in playback by using the FUNC. menu.
+You can add images to the print list (DPOF) directly after shooting or while in playback by pressing the 🚨 button.
 You can print from a print list simply by connecting your camera and printer.
 These selection methods comply with the DPOF (Digital Print Order Format) standards.